IBM/aspera-cli/docs/README.erb.md

 Option `package_folder` defines the attribute of folder used as destination sub folder in the `to_folder` path (see description earlier).
 Default value is `id`, so all package files will be downloaded in a folder named with the package ID inside the folder specified by option `to_folder`.
+One can set this to `name` to use the package name instead of the ID.
 To not use the package ID in the folder path, set option `package_folder` to `@none:`.

 ##### Example: Receive all packages from a given shared inbox